tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 extension in the ServerHello, containing the CID it wishes the client to use when sending messages towards it.
-A zero-length value indicates that the server will send with the client's CID but does not wish the client to include a CID (or again, alternately, to use a zero-length CID).
+A zero-length value indicates that the server will send with the client's CID but does not wish the client to include a CID.

 Because each party sends the value in the "connection_id" extension it wants to receive as a CID in encrypted records, it is possible